 And for those anxious about providing their data, remember that disclosing information on religion and belief (and any other protected characteristic) remains voluntary, will be anonymised by the BMA and will not be used for any other purposes than equality monitoring.

 Help us to help you deliver a more inclusive and insightful professional association.
 Complete your data!

-Dr Emma Wiley is a consultant microbiologist at Croydon University Hospital with a specialist interest in NHS Equality and Diversity.
-She is an invited member of the BMA equality, diversity and inclusion advisory group, the GMC BME forum and the Muslim Doctors Association equality team.
-During her infection control fellowship year, she led a national campaign on NHS Dress Codes and religion and belief under the British Islamic Medical Association which involved research, policy and advocacy work with the BMA for safe and inclusive NHS dress code policy and practice.
+Emma Wiley is a consultant microbiologist at Croydon University Hospital with a specialist interest in NHS Equality and Diversity.
+She is a member of the BMA equality, diversity and inclusion advisory group, as well as being the Muslim Doctors Association’s equality lead and a member of the GMC equality, diversity and inclusion forum.
+During her infection control fellowship year, Dr Wiley led a national campaign on NHS Dress Codes and religion and belief under the British Islamic Medical Association which involved research, policy and advocacy work with the BMA for safe and inclusive NHS dress code policy and practice.
 Dr Wiley is also the co-founder of an NHS Faith Equality roundtable which aims to address workforce faith inclusion in the NHS.